BirdeeHub/tomlua/README.md

 > [!WARNING]
 > This is not finished software yet!

-Parses .toml files into lua tables quickly, and hopefully eventually back again.
+Parses toml files into lua tables quickly, and hopefully eventually back again.

 Implemented in C